Frequently Asked Questions

 - Does SUZANNE DUNN provide gift wrapping services?

-- What is your product warranty policy?
+- What is your Lifetime Warranty?

 - What is the most important of the 4Cs?